z-dodson/Matrix-class/README.md

 A class for storing matrices
 Can also be used to solve simultaneous equations in matrix form

+## Matrix
+The standard class for matrices
 Input a matrix string separating each value with a space Each row is separated by a new string

+## Matrix_List
+This class allows matrices to be entered as a series of lists This inherits all other functions from the Matrix class.

 ## Functions
 - dimensions -> tuple (returns the dimensions of the matrix)